Designing Innovative Electronic Musical Instruments

 Select whether to add none, one or two upper octaves to the arpeggiated notes.

 Note: If MIDI Clock is being received, the Arpeggiator and Step Sequencer will sync to received tempo and Song Position Pointer.
-LinnStrument will send MIDI Clock only if not also receiving MIDI Clock, in order to avoid a MIDI Clock feedback loop in your DAW.
+LinnStrument sends MIDI Clock only while the Step Sequencer is playing, and only if not also receiving MIDI Clock, in order to avoid a MIDI Clock feedback loop in your DAW.

 ("MIDI I/O" in older models)